 A small, regional public university in rural southeastern Kansas, Pittsburg State University has an important mission, meeting the educational needs of Kansans with low faculty-student ratios and strong student support.
 Historically situated in coal country, Pitt State today plays a major role in helping the people of the region adapt to a professional and industrial economy by offering top-quality degree programs in necessary areas like business, technology, and education.

 Pittsburg State’s BS in Technology degree in Graphic Communications offers a concentration in Packaging Graphics that is oriented toward the technical requirements of creating and distributing the graphic elements of packaging.
-The Graphic Communications degree emphasizes flexible basic knowledge that can be adapted to a variety of career paths, including designer, research, sales, and management, giving graduates entry into a growing field.
+The Graphic Communications degree emphasizes flexible basic knowledge that can be adapted to a variety of career paths, including designer, research, sales, and management, giving graduates entry into the growing packaging science field.
 Pittsburg State’s low tuition rate, in turn, makes for a quicker return on graduates’ time and money.

 Degree Type: BST